actblue/fec-data-interview-problem/README_da.md

 Exercise Part 2: Storytelling with Data

 - If using a data visualization tool: a link to data visualizations and analysis conducted or screenshots of visualization and analysis included in repo
-- If using Python or R include notebook file for your analysis
+- If using Python or R include notebook file for your analysis, OR an R or Python file with your code + comments to help us follow your work
 - In your repository's README file provide any additional context on the analysis you performed and any insights you found.
 Also provide a brief description of your analysis method of choice and how this may have helped you answer questions in this exercise.